joreilly/WordMasterKMP/README.md

 ### Remaining work includes

-- fix color status shown when more than 1 of same character
 - check if overall word is valid and show indication in UI if not
 - share Compose code between Android and Desktop
 - indicator in UI that correct guess entered (other than all letters being green)
-- add tests

 ### Screenshots